mattisonchao/blog/application/messaging/pulsar/topic policy & system topic/topic policies & system topic.md

 ![Topic compaction](./topic%20compaction.png)

-Apache pulsar supports the compression of themes by specific keys.
+Apache pulsar supports the compression of topics by specific keys.
 This process you can understand from the diagram above.

 > In this article, I will not cover the details of message compression.